Hendrix Greyson: Characterisation

 Hendrix is 17 years old upon his introduction.
 His character profile on the show's official website states that he is in possession of "an impressive ego and a chip on his shoulder to match."
 He is initially portrayed as entitled and disrespectful towards others.
 He has a "bad attitude" and a confidence that leads him to think he is a "ladies-man."
 Turland enjoyed playing Hendrix's bad side.
 When Matthew Myers of DNA called Hendrix "a rich spoiled brat", Turland replied "I mean, who doesn't love playing a brat and getting away with it?
 I have so much fun with the role because when you're a kid you want to play up, but you'll always get punished, and now I can do whatever I want!"
 Turland later explained that while he wanted to play Hendrix as "an annoying little rich kid", he also wanted him to be "lovable and also likable."
 Hendrix's behaviour is linked to the hurt caused by Pierce's absence in his life and his belief that Pierce chose his business over being there for his family.
 Hendrix craves his father's "love and attention".
 Turland admitted that his character entered the serial with "a massive bang", leading to a negative fan reaction.
 He thought it was understandable because of Hendrix's questionable actions and behaviour.

 Turland stated that Hendrix would start to show some growth throughout the episodes and would begin to own up to his mistakes, which he said was "really nice and responsible of him."
-He pointed out the character's bad attitude towards woman as an example of this, explaining that some of things he had done were "inappropriate", but he now knows that and begins to learn from his mistakes.
+He pointed out the character's bad attitude towards women as an example of this, explaining that some of things he had done were "inappropriate", but he now knows that and begins to learn from his mistakes.
 Turland partly blamed the lack of "a father figure" in Hendrix's life while he was growing up as the cause of his behaviour, adding "Hendrix has been quite spoiled and he lashes out to get attention.
 In some ways that can be quite disrespectful to other people, but he's really growing, which I'm happy about."
 Turland said that his character would do "a complete one eighty" throughout 2020 and would start to grow up a bit.
 He drops the rich kid act and viewers begin to see more of his "kind hearted and vulnerable" sides.
 He later said that he and Hendrix shared very few similarities, but thought they were similar with their connections and emotions.
 He thought Hendrix usually reacts straight away and does not think his actions through, while Turland hoped that he was better at decision making.